 Lollipop Chainsaw has been surrounded by a whirring tornado of hype ever since it was announced last year.
-The combination of Suda51′s twisted sensibilities and a minimally dressed cheerleader beheading zombies with a chainsaw destroyed the Internet’s collective mind.
+The combination of Suda51’s twisted sensibilities and a minimally dressed cheerleader beheading zombies with a chainsaw destroyed the Internet’s collective mind.
 Now that it’s finally here, there’s no way the adventures of Juliet Starling and her bodyless boyfriend Nick could ever live up to all that hype.
-But what we got was an entertaining new entry in the “hack and slash” canon that is actually a sweet story of love and family.
+But what we got instead is an entertaining new entry in the “hack and slash” canon that is actually a sweet story of love and family.

 I swear I’m not making that up.

 The pre-release marketing campaign for Lollipop Chainsaw can be summed up in two words: “teenage jailbait.”
 OK, I guess a few more spring to mind, including “zombies,” “chainsaws,” and “zombies being decapitated by chainsaws.”
 And as promised, the game is also full of bright colors and rainbows after every successful zombie kill.

 While the marketing campaign may have captured the zany combat of Lollipop Chainsaw quite well, it failed when it comes to the game’s story.
 Juliet isn’t the giggly sexpot the trailers (and “real-life Juliet” Jessica Nigri) have shown us.
 Instead, she’s a sweet girl in the early stages of a relationship with a boy she hasn’t even said “I love you” to yet.
 The lovebirds are so old-fashioned that Nick was actually on his way to meet Juliet’s family for the first time over a home-cooked meal when the world ends.